Chapter 30: The status determination process

 - not subject to overfishing, where the fishing mortality does not exceed the limit reference point (FLIM).
 In this case, the stock is not subject to a level of fishing mortality that would move the stock to an overfished state

 - subject to overfishing, where the fishing mortality exceeds FLIM.
-The stock is subject to a level of fishing that would move the stock to an overfished state, or prevent it from rebuilding to a not overfished state.
-The HSP indicates that an overfished stock should not be subject to any directed (targeted) fishing.
-Also
+The stock is subject to a level of fishing that would move the stock to an overfished state or prevent it from rebuilding to a not overfished state

 - uncertain, where there is inadequate information to determine whether the level of fishing mortality represents overfishing.